SamuelR827/SRantz_Project1JobsPython/README.md

 of the link as string.
 Each job link will show as a separate row in the table with the own unique id.
 But it will also show the job_id it corresponds to.

-*** Please Note this program will delete any old entries in the database upon a rerun.
-If you would like to save your generated data in the database please either rename the database or move it out of the project directory, so it is not overwritten. ***

 By default, 5 pages of results will be generated (50 job entries).
 This can be changed in the main.py file with any python compatible text editor.

 I don't believe there is anything missing from the project.
 There are some columns such as salary which may have information in the description.
 But this project cannot handle every single odd case for where information is found in the json_data.
-The column for salary data is not consistent due to how the salary data is formatted differently for each job entry.